Parker Ranch Foundation Trust Perpetuating Richard Smart’s Charitable Vision

 The Parker Ranch Foundation Trust was granted recognition by the Internal Revenue Service as a 501 (c) (3) charitable organization in January 1993.
 Lengthy legal challenges by Mr. Smart’s sons delayed the start of Smart’s estate plan.
 These lawsuits were resolved in 1995, and Parker Ranch, Inc. was then incorporated as the vehicle for holding and managing, directly or indirectly, the business assets of Richard Smart’s estate.
 The Trust is its sole shareholder.

 Richard Smart, settlor of the Trust, named Warren Gunderson, Mel Hewett and Richard S. Hendrick as the initial trustees.
-Today’s trustees are Michael W. Gibson, Warren H. Haruki, Timothy E. Johns, David H. McCoy and Brendan G. Moynahan.
+Today’s trustees are Michael W. Gibson, Timothy E. Johns, Michael K. Fujimoto.

 The Personal Trust